 We need to monitor the health of Wellfleet wild shellfish populations on a long term, regular basis.
-The last time this was done was in 1972; a plan to renew this project is outlined In Chapter 5.
+The last time this was done was in 1975.

 NRAB is working with partners to re-start this program.
 The sites for sampling will need to be distanced from aquaculture locations to be sure that it is broad harbor health that is measured.